The Importance of a Customer Success Manager in B2B SaaS

 This product specialist is introduced to clients whose businesses have been properly reviewed and are deemed promising to present new features and/or products to.
 This is the person in the team responsible for executing up-sales and cross-sales.

 Just as crucial to the core of a business, is a renewal manager who oversees and manages contract renewals.
-This role is particularly important in SaaS companies that have a high volume of renewals which may or may not be automated.
+Furthermore, this role is particularly important in SaaS companies that have a high volume of renewals which may or may not be automated.

 CS Managers are Here to Stay